Natural Remedies to Rid your Garden of Snails

 - Handpick.
 Stick to my current plan of manually removing the snails one by one.

 So do you have any advice on organic snail prevention?
-What have you tried before and has it worked?
+What is your best Natural Remedies to Rid your Garden of Snails?